Tickets for Historic Skyscrapers Walking Tour

 Examine the Moorish and Romanesque exterior of Burnham and Root's Rookery (1888), and step into the stunning atrium.

-Study Adler and Sullivan's Auditorium Building (1889), Holabird and Roche's Marquette Building (1895), and the Art Deco masterpiece that is Root's Chicago Board of Trade Building (1930).
+Study Adler and Sullivan's Auditorium Building (1889), Holabird and Roche's Marquette Building (1895), and the Art Deco masterpiece that is Holabird and Root's Chicago Board of Trade Building (1930).

 A must for anyone interested in architecture and engineering, or just something different to do on your trip to Chicago.